What is an Enclosed Patio?

 • Enclosed Patios are cooler even when the weather outside is warm and vice versa.

-• Many Enclosed Patios are also resistant to harsh weather conditions, i.e., rain and snow.
+• Many Enclosed Patios also resist harsh weather conditions, i.e., rain and snow.

-• The walls and screens of an Enclosed Patio keep bugs out of the main area.
+• The walls and screens of an Enclosed Patio keep bugs out of the central area.

-• The enclosed patio provides much-need privacy and doesn’t enable outsiders to see inside your home.
+• The enclosed patio provides much-needed privacy and prevents outsiders from seeing inside your home.

 How much does it cost to enclose a patio?

-The average cost to enclose a patio can range from $2,900 to $45,000 based on HomeAdvisor research in 2021.
-The homeowner should estimate the average price from $20 and $40 per square foot to have a deck.
-This wide range is because every enclosure is customized and built to suit a homeowner’s individual space, needs, and style.
+Based on HomeAdvisor research in 2021, the average cost to enclose a patio can range from $2,900 to $45,000.
+The homeowner should estimate the average price between $20 and $40 per square foot to have a deck.
+This wide range is because every enclosure is customized and built to suit a homeowner’s space, needs, and style.

-Now let us see, do you need permits for the enclosed patio.
+Now, let us see if you need permits for the enclosed patio.

 Do I need a permit to enclose my patio?

-Yes, it would help if you had a permit to enclose the patio when the enclosed patio represents an “indoor” area of the house, an additional living area.
-However, if your patio is not a weatherproof enclosure of an existing porch, in that case, you do not need a permit.
+Yes, it would help if you had a permit to enclose the patio when it represents an “indoor” area of the house, an additional living area.
+However, if your patio is not a weatherproof enclosure of an existing porch, you do not need a permit.

 Mark Brown